rafap1/tf2025/labs/lab_01_getting_started/lab_01_README.md

-Lab 02 - 02 - First Deployment with Terraform
+Lab 01 - Getting Started

 NOTE: This first lab is quite verbose in the instructions to help you in your initial contact with Terraform.
 Future labs will be less detailed.